sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/50-Build-Part2-Instructions.md

 Solder the pins on the **top** of the ADC using the [through-hole soldering technique](#prereq-solder-through-hole)

-Note: The ADC shown is freom a previous hardware version.
+Note: The ADC shown is from a previous hardware version.
 For your ADC, the pins will be on the right side.

 <figure>
   <figcaption>Top View of ADC after soldering</figcaption>